Mind the trap! Antipatterns, a common type of problem in technical writing

 Premature Optimization

-You start working on a problem (e.g. proofreading, editing, reorganisation) before you are familiar with the entire document or product and have an overview of your task or the consequences of your actions.
+Work on a task begins before a worker is familiar with the complete document or product and has an overview of the task or the consequences of their actions.

 Bikeshedding